knackofabhinav/yoda-talks/README.md

 # yoda-talks
- translator from english to yoda
+ In this app we have a translator from english to yoda using an API from funtranslation.com